-A couple of years ago, if you weren’t a developer you were limited in terms of customization on your site by the functionalities of the current WordPress theme you’re using.
-You had to send an email with a suggestion for a feature to the theme developer and then hope that he’s going to like what you’re saying and hopefully implement that functionality.
+A couple of years ago, if you weren’t a developer you were limited in terms of ways to customize your site by the functionalities of the current WordPress theme you’re using.
+If you wanted some sort of update, you had to send an email with a suggestion for a feature to the theme developer and then hope that he’s going to like what you’re saying and hopefully implement that functionality.
 Most of the times this never worked.

 At that time, page builder sucked.
 They were even more limited in terms of functionalities.
 They slowed down your site and it was nearly impossible to understand how they work.
 During these times the web was full of slow, ugly sites.
 The only possible way to have something good looking was to pay thousands of dollars to a guy.
 Times were hard.